ctwangwang/portfolio-tracker/README.md

 ### Common Issues

 **Problem:** Stock symbol not found
-- **Solution:** Verify symbol is correct for that market (e.g., Canadian stocks need TSX symbols)
+- **Solution:** Verify symbol is correct for that market (e.g., Canadian stocks need TSX symbols like SHOP, not SHOP.TO)

 **Problem:** Crypto price fails
-- **Solution:** Check if crypto is in supported list.
-App tries multiple APIs automatically.
+- **Solution:** CryptoCompare supports thousands of cryptocurrencies.
+Verify the symbol is correct.

 **Problem:** Portfolio disappeared
 - **Solution:** Portfolio is stored in browser localStorage.
 Clearing browser data will delete it.
+Consider exporting your portfolio data regularly.

 **Problem:** Currency conversion slow
 - **Solution:** Exchange rate API has rate limits.
 Wait a moment and try again.